 GPIO

 GPIO is the Raspberry Pi’s most significant feature, and it’s the Arduino’s counterpart of GPIO pins.
-These pins could be utilized to read electrical impulses from circuits and give electrical signals for operating circuits in programs.
+These pins could be used to read electrical impulses from circuits and give electrical signals for operating circuits in programs.

 However, when utilizing GPIO, be cautious because they are easily destroyed and require 3.3V logic.
-A driver circuit should be used to control auxiliary devices that demand more than 20mA current: relays, inductances, and high-brightness led lights are examples of such devices.
+A driver circuit should be used to control auxiliary devices that demand more than 20mA current: relays, inductances, and high-brightness LED lights are examples of such devices.

 CSI Camera Port